DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

 -----------------
 9.1 Configure shortcut
 ~~~~~~~~~~~~~~~~~~~~~~
-Settings -> Keys -> Hotkey -> Dedicated hotkey -> Ctrl+~ -> Check 'Floating Window'.
+iTerm2 Settings -> Keys -> Hotkey -> Dedicated hotkey -> Ctrl+~ -> Check 'Floating Window'.

 9.2 Further setup
 ~~~~~~~~~~~~~~~~~
-Go to Profiles -> Window -> Space (All Spaces) AND Screen (Screen with Cursor) AND set Transparrency to 5 AND check 'Hide after opening'
+iTerm2 Settings -> Profiles -> Window -> Space (All Spaces) AND Screen (Screen with Cursor) AND set Transparrency to 5 AND check 'Hide after opening'

 9.3 Open at computer startup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-With Spotlight -> Users & Groups and add iTerm2 to login items.
+With Spotlight open Users & Groups and add iTerm2 to login items.
-Remove it from dock and Tab-Switcher menu: Settings -> Appearance -> check Exclude from Dock...
+Remove it from dock and Tab-Switcher menu: iTerm2 Settings -> Appearance -> check Exclude from Dock...

 This way it will always be available by the Ctrl+~ shortcut and if you need the settings, use Cmd+, shortcut with console window opened

 10. Other useful settings
 -------------------------
 Open .zshrc and add: alias ll='ls -lG'
-This enables an ll command in terminal.
+This enables an ll command